kaijan/Using-CloudWatch-and-SNS-Services-to-Monitor-Your-Website/README.md

 ![16.png](/images/16.png)

 11. Choose **Create Alarm**.

-12. When have alarm, the mailbox will get the alarm mail which sent from AWS.
+12. When have an alarm, the mailbox will get the alarm mail which sent from AWS.

 13. To test SNS function, Log in to your Lab Server instance using SSH.

-14. You can test Alarm function.
+14. You can test the Alarm function.
 Try to increase CPU Utilization to 30%. you can Log in to your **Lab Server** though SSH.

     [ec2-user ~]$ sudo yum install stress -y

 15. Burn up CPU in 120s.

     [ec2-user ~]$ sudo stress --cpu 1 --timeout 120

-16. If CPU alarm trggers by Cloudwatch, the email box will get the alarm mail which sent from AWS.
+16. If CPU alarm triggers by Cloudwatch, the email box will get the alarm mail which sent from AWS.

 ![17.jpg](/images/17.jpg)